A Step-by-Step Approach to ACE Comparative Essays

 Photo by Angelina Litvin / Unsplash

-Nevertheless, the general premise of the Comparative Essay is universal and this article is for all English students; no matter the year level or state syllabus.
+Nevertheless, the general premise of the Comparative Essay is universal, and this article is for all English students; no matter the year level or state syllabus.

-What is a comparative?
+What is a Comparative Essay?

-You will need to craft an argument which addresses what makes the two texts similar and what is different.
+You will need to craft an argument which addresses what makes the two texts similar, and what is different.
 You will need to read the essay question carefully and work out what the two texts have in common, and for which concept you should argue there is a difference.

 Let’s look at some examples: